joelaflop/Counter/README.md

 ## To Use

-Download and configure [Node.js](https://nodejs.org/en/download/), then from your command line:
+Download and configure [Node.js](https://nodejs.org/en/download/), then from your command line (in the Counter directory):
 ```bash
 # Install dependencies
 npm install